Kenneglenn Scenic and Nature Preserve

-The Friends connected with the Land Conservancy who partnered with the Trust for Public Land and together they launched a campaign to raise money to buy the land from the Tirrell family at a more than reasonable price.
+The Friends connected with the Land Conservancy who partnered with the Trust for Public Land and together they launched a campaign to raise money to buy the land from the Tirrell family at a reasonable price.

-In 2000, the Western New York Land Conservancy, the Friends of Kenneglenn, and The Trust for Public Land mounted a $400,000 capital campaign to raise funds to purchase the Kenneglenn Estate.
-Through the successful fundraising efforts of this collaborative group, the Land Conservancy purchased the Estate in 2000 and established the Kenneglenn Scenic and Nature Preserve.
+In 2000, the Western New York Land Conservancy, the Friends of Kenneglenn, and the Trust for Public Land mounted a $400,000 capital campaign to raise funds to purchase the Kenneglenn Estate.
+Through the successful fundraising efforts of this collaborative group, the Land Conservancy purchased the estate in 2000 and established the Kenneglenn Scenic and Nature Preserve.

 Then, as Kenneglenn caretaker Jack Prinzenhoff says in his brief but delightful history called The Genesis of Kenneglenn, in “On July 17, 2000, members of the Kennedy family, members of the Friends of Kenneglenn, and some directors of the Land Conservancy gathered at Hillcrest for a ‘passing the property and its stewardship’ ceremony.”

 Today, the Land Conservancy’s offices are located at Kenneglenn.
 The preserve is one of the Land Conservancy’s most scenic and cherished properties.
 Every year the Land Conservancy hosts nature walks, including splash hikes right through the creek!